webtimemachine/wtm/react-app/README.md

 In the folder called `react-app/build` you will have the unpacked version of the extension.

-You can use this build with testing purpouse.
-The repo has a pipeline that makes a `.crx` for you.
-Just enter on the secrets the `API_URL` and it should work.

 ## Test the extension in Chrome

 After building the extension, you'll end up with a folder called `react-app/build` with the unpacked version of the extension.
 You can use this build for testing purpouse.
-The repo has a pipeline that makes a `.crx` for you.
-Just enter on the secrets the `API_URL` and it should work.
+The repo has a pipeline that makes a `.crx` file and a `.zip` file for you.
+Just enter on the secrets the `API_URL` and it should work and follow the next step to install it.

-### Install the extension in Chrome
+### Install the extension in Chrome (using the .crx file)

 - Click on the **Settings** icon located in the top-right corner of your Chrome browser.
 It resembles three vertically aligned dots, also known as the 'hamburger' icon.